amzn/selling-partner-api-samples/use-cases/pricing/docs/blog-post/pricing-blog-post.md

 ### What is the difference between PRICING_HEALTH and ANY_OFFER_CHANGED?

 The main difference between both notifications is regarding external competitors' price changes.
-E.g. the seller will not receive an `ANY_OFFER_CHANGED` pricingNotification when they become ineligible for the Feature Offer if another retailer lowers their price on an item, and it goes below the seller offer, the seller will become ineligible for the Feature Offer, but they will not receive an `ANY_OFFER_CHANGED` message.
+E.g. the seller will not receive an `ANY_OFFER_CHANGED` notification when they become ineligible for the Feature Offer if another retailer lowers their price on an item, and it goes below the seller offer, the seller will become ineligible for the Feature Offer, but they will not receive an `ANY_OFFER_CHANGED` message.
 Only `PRICING_HEALTH` will be triggered.

-### I received a Pricing Health pricingNotification that one of my items is not eligible to be a Featured Offer on the Product Detail page.
+### I received a Pricing Health notification that one of my items is not eligible to be a Featured Offer on the Product Detail page.
 What does this mean?

 We notify you when your offer becomes ineligible to be a Featured Offer on the product detail page.
 This happens when your total price (price + shipping) is above the Competitive External Price, if available, or when your total price is higher than recent prices.
 For your offer to be eligible to be a Featured Offer on the product detail page, consider pricing your offers competitively and confirm you meet the eligibility criteria.